 Emphasis is placed on translating theory and research from coursework to services for clients.
 A major focus of the program is the development and operationalization of the student's personal theory of counselling.

 The Master of Counselling degree does not lead to the Psychologist chartering (or registering) in the province of BC.
 Specifically, one must have the PhD degree from a program approved by the College of BC psychologists.
-The Master of Counselling degree does provide the basis for application to the British Columbia Association of Clinical Counsellors (BCACC) for the Registered Clinical Counsellor (RCC) credential.
+The Master of Counselling degree does provide the basis for application to the Canadian Counselling and Psychotherapy Association (CCPA) for the Canadian Certified Counsellor (CCC) credential.

 This program is offered pursuant to the written approval of the Minister of Advanced Education and Technology effective September 1, 2009, having undergone a quality assessment process and been found to meet the criteria established by the Minister.
 Nevertheless, prospective students are responsible for satisfying themselves that the program and the degree will be appropriate to their needs (for example, acceptable to potential employers, professional licensing bodies, or other educational institutions).